 Long before Betty Friedan’s time and the second wave of feminism, the “woman’s rights” movement of the 19th and early 20th centuries focused on woman suffrage in particular, as well as women’s education and divorce law.
 The goal was woman’s independence—the common and main thread of feminism in any era.
 At that time feminists were not encouraging women, as they did in the second wave, to abandon their homes and children (to nannies or daycare) to pursue careers.
 Yet, the message of independence and autonomy—to be “her own woman”— didn’t change from one wave of feminism to the next.
 The impulse of feminism has always been the same as I’ve discussed in several previous essays on this site.

 The leaders of the first wave of feminism came from an upper middle class Protestant milieu.
 Some of the earliest woman’s rights advocates, such as Susan B. Anthony, were Quakers, or, like Elizabeth Cady Stanton, rejected organized Christianity altogether because it does not recognize equality of the sexes.
 (In protest, Stanton wrote The Woman’s Bible, a rewriting of Scripture from a feminist perspective.)
-That these women were often members of sects that were in rebellion against Protestantism, itself a rebellious sect against Catholicism, is a key to understanding the bee that was in these women’s bonnets, that is, why they rebelled against the social order they were a part of to advocate “woman’s rights.”
+That these women were often members of sects that were in rebellion against Protestantism, itself a rebellious sect against Catholicism, is a key to understanding why these women rebelled against the social order they were a part of to advocate “woman’s rights.”